Jefferson49/ExtendedImportExport/README.md

     + Login to webtrees as an administrator
 	+ Go to "Control Panel/All Modules", and find the module called "DownloadGedcomWithURL"
 	+ Check if it has a tick for "Enabled"
-+ Provide a secret key in the module settings, see chapter below
++ Provide an authorization key in the module settings, see chapter below
 + Specify in the module settings whether Gedcom files are allowed to be downloaded or not
++ Optionally, specify default settings in the control panel, which might reduce the number of parameters provided within the URL
++ Optionally, test the download setting with the "Test Download" button in the control panel

 ## Webtrees Version
 The module was developed and tested with [webtrees 2.1.16](https://webtrees.net/download), but should also run with any other 2.1 version.